irinanita/issue-tracker/README.md

 ### User Stories

-1. I am *NOT* registered yet and  I am looking for an issue tracker for my new project.
-I would like more information and a product that better suits my project's needs.
+1. As a *NOT* registered user yet I am looking for an issue tracker for my new project and would like to get more information or event try out, before purchasing, a product that suits my project's needs.
-2. I am a registered user and want to test the product:
+2. As a registered user I would like to test the product in every detail that may be of interest:
-* I would like to report bugs I come across wheter functional or design related
+* I would like to report bugs as I come across them, functional or design related
 * I would also like to request features by opening a ticket or by voting an existing one
 * I would like to know what feature will be implemented next and what bugs the dev team is currently working on
-3. I am a registered user and I have been using this app for a while now and decided to buy it to use it for my project
+3. As  a registered user and that has been using this app for a while I may be interested in buying it for my own project, so having call to action elements will come in handy

 ## Features